I-Johnson/I-Johnson/README.md

 I am Johnson.
 I love playing with Computers.

-I an fervent learner and hope to  aquire the best knowledge out of the world and contribute myself to elementry learners.
+I am a fervent learner.
+I hope to acquire the best knowledge in the world and contribute to elementary learners.

 ❤AI